 The College will continue to refine its approach to charging fees on Community Learning funded courses to ensure that the College courses are accessible to all who need them and finance is not a barrier to learning, whilst also respecting and following the spirit of the funding guidance on charging participants.

-Although all the Institutes of Adult Learning remained independent following the conclusion and implementation of the sector London Area Reviews, they continue to develop closer working links and collaborations.
+The London Institutes of Adult Learning continue to develop closer working links and collaborations.

 RESOURCES

 The College has various resources which it can deploy in pursuit of its strategic objectives.